 Regularity of Grooming

 How regularly a Shih Tzu is groomed also influences how noticeable their shedding is.
 Regular brushing helps to remove loose and dead hair in the coat.
-Routine brushing also reduces the amount of hair that dogs shed in the house.
+Routine brushing also reduces the hair that dogs shed in the house.

 Grooming is also crucial in keeping the Shih Tzu coat free from matting and tangles.
 Failure to groom a Shih Tzu regularly causes mats and tangles that –